xplenty/Hadoop-and-Swift-integration/swift-file-system/src/site/markdown/swift-filesystem.md

 The swift filesystem JAR may not be on your classpath.

-If it is a remote Mapreduce job that is failing, make sure that the JAR is installed on the servers in the cluster -or that the job submission process uploads the JAR file to the distributed cache.
+If it is a remote MapReduce job that is failing, make sure that the JAR is installed on the servers in the cluster -or that the job submission process uploads the JAR file to the distributed cache.